DNNCommunity/DNNDocs/content/guides/tutorials/about-themes/index.md

 ## Theme Types

 DNN supports two different ways of creating themes using: HTML and ASCX files.
-The HTML files offer an easier way to get into DNN theming and DNN will parse the HTML file will to an ASCX file.
-DNN will use the ASCX file as the actual theme.
+The HTML files offer an easier way to get into DNN theming since DNN will convert the HTML file to an ASCX file and use that ASCX file as the actual theme.

 |**HTML**|**ASCX**|
 |---|---|